-The mobile app, which supports a new digital research website, has been developed with grant funding and support from Superfast Business Cornwall and the anticipated growth of the business should increase turnover and create new jobs.
+The mobile app, which supports a new digital research website, has been developed with grant funding and support from Superfast Business Cornwall.
+The anticipated growth of the business post-project should increase turnover and create new jobs.

 Robert Salvoni, Chairman of What Cornwall Thinks, said:

 “We needed to move our business into a more digital space and working with Superfast Business Cornwall helped us to realise how we could best utilise technology, understand it and adopt it to boost our own business and launch an exciting new venture for the organisation.

 “We’re really excited about launching the new website and app.
 I would really like What Cornwall Thinks to become the go-to-place for businesses, not-for-profit organisations and local government to understand the views and opinions of local people.
 And the support from Superfast Business Cornwall will help to put us in an unassailable position to showcase a vision for Cornwall by people living here.”